jonathondilworth/compilers/README.md

 **Need to go over these particular topics in detail!**

+####2014 exam paper

+Ties between weighted nodes (last question): two evaluation methods
+* number of successor nodes
+* randomly do it
+* specify your own objective function which aims to minimise something such as:
+	* power consumption
+	* size of code ??

+####2008 exam paper

+assumption: extend basic block by loop unrolling, assumption
+Optimisation: each iteration creates an overhead, larger basic blocks = less overhead, because in low level code, we're doing less branching.

+####IMPORTANT

+**CODE OPTIMISATION VIA INLINING:**

+By increasing the size of a basic block, we're reducing the overheads associated with branching or looping, but we're also enabling several optimisations (larger blocks are good for instruction scheduling, etc).
+In a language such as Java instance / virtual methods exist where the compiler may not be able to tell which method is being in-lined and ALSO recursive methods (methods that call themselves) cannot be in-lined.

+**TOP DOWN ALLOCATION:** Evaluates most commonly used registers and allocates certain registers for spilling (reading and writing from main memory) based on the number of functional units in the processor.

+**BOTTOM UP ALLOCATION (BESTS ALGORITHM)**: Best’s algorithm can be used to ensure that for each operation the operands are already in a physical register (if they aren’t, a physical register is allocated) – if they are not needed after the operation they are freed.
+As for the left hand side of the operation, a free register or the one used the farthest in the future is used (in which case, the current value will have to be spilled to the memory).

+BASICALLY: make a live range graph and don't use the -1's, just use the registers that are definatly available.
+This is how the model answers do it.

+**Interference Graph:** Live ranges represented as nodes, any live ranges that overlap, connect them by an edge.

+**Colouring the Interference Graph:**
+* Top down colouring: Rank the Live Ranges (nodes - ranking: number of neighbours, spill cost, etc).
+* Bottom up colouring (Chaitains Algorithm):
+	1. simply graph
+	2. if graph is non empty (all nodes have k or more neighbours), use some heuristic to spill a live range.
+	3. successively pop nodes off graph, colour using some colour not used by neighbours.

+IN SIMPLE LANGUAGE: select node with least edges, push onto stack. continue to simplify graph by selecting least edges and push onto stack until stack is completely unconnected.
+Then pop off stack and colour, as long as not colour of neighbour.

+**QUESTION ONE**

+ACCESS LINKS = Non-Local Addressability.
+DEPENDENCE VECTOR = Code Optimisation
+SHIFT REDUCE CONFLICT = bottom up parsing
+STACK MACHINE CODE = JVM

+(answers I got wrong)..

+**ON AUTOMATON QUESTION**

+If we're asked to generate a regular expression where we're using DIGIT, make sure the first isn't a zero / empty, i.e:

+digit digit digit digit, is only >= 1000 IFF the first digit [digit()] != 0.

+**WARNING: THIS IS A DIFFERENCE BETWEEN A CALL GRAPH AND A CONTROL FLOW GRAPH**

+call graphs are simpler.

+#### OPTMISATIONS

+* Common subexpression elimination: searches for instances of identical expressions (i.e., they all evaluate to the same value), and analyses whether it is worthwhile replacing them with a single variable holding the computed value.
+* Copy propagation: from a programmers point of view, it might be a good idea to implement two different variables for two separate purposes, that contain the same value, because it is sensical for maintenance.
+From a compilers point of view, there is no point, its a waste, because variables take registers, take space in memory, etc. We can not both using both variables, we just use one and propagate it as far as it is un-changed in the programme.
+* Constant propagation: *Don't really get this.. constants should never change anyway?*
+* Constant folding: compiler can compute literals such as 5*3+8-12/2 at compilation time, rather than run-time.
+* Dead-code elimination: code that is redundant or is never going to be executed:

+##TODO-Tomorrow-Before-Exam:
+* Learn Optimisations
+* go over list scheduling question (2012 - last question)
+* Thompson's Construction
+* Register Allocation VS Register Assignment
+* Go over all important notes

 #References
 1. Rizos Sakellariou (2015), Compilers Lecture Slides, University of Manchester.
 2. James Power (2002), Parsing Lecture Notes, National University of Ireland, Maynooth.